SpikeInterface/probeinterface/doc/neuropixels_readers.rst

        Neuropixels 1.0, ``NP2000`` for Neuropixels 2.0 single-shank, ``NP2014``
        for Neuropixels 2.0 4-shank

-The first three readers identify the actual probe stock-keeping unit (SKU) from the recording metadata.
-SpikeGadgets is the exception: its ``.rec`` XML does not carry a part number field, so the reader cannot identify the SKU.
+The first three readers read the part number directly from the recording metadata.
+SpikeGadgets is the exception: its ``.rec`` XML does not carry a part number field, so the reader cannot know which specific variant produced the recording.
 It picks one representative per geometry-equivalent family (all Neuropixels 1.0 staggered variants share contact positions; all Neuropixels 2.0 single-shank variants share contact positions; all Neuropixels 2.0 4-shank variants share contact positions) and clears the ``model_name``, ``description``, and ``part_number`` annotations on the returned probe so downstream code does not read the stand-in as an attribution.

 From catalogue probe to probe in a recording setup
 --------------------------------------------------

-The catalogue probe is pure geometry, divorced from any session.
+The catalogue probe is pure geometry, divorced from any recording session.
 A real recording uses only a subset of those contacts: the Neuropixels headstage acquires 384 channels at a time, and the recording configuration selects which catalogue contacts those 384 are drawn from (384 of 960 on Neuropixels 1.0, 384 of 1280 per shank on Neuropixels 2.0 single-shank, 384 of 5120 on Neuropixels 2.0 4-shank).
-The selection mechanism differs by recording format (an IMRO table for SpikeGLX, a channel map in ``settings.xml`` for Open Ephys, the ``SpikeNTrode`` list in SpikeGadgets's ``.rec`` XML); the "Matching catalogue contacts to recorded data" section below covers each case.
+The selection mechanism differs by recording format (an IMRO table for SpikeGLX, a channel map in ``settings.xml`` for Open Ephys, the ``SpikeNTrode`` list in SpikeGadgets's ``.rec`` XML); each reader's docstring covers the specifics for that format.
 On top of the selection, the recording adds session-specific state: per-contact analog band (AP) and local field potential (LFP) gains, ADC sample order, reference configuration, and the channel-to-file mapping that says where each contact's data lives in the saved binary.
 Probeinterface